replicatedhq/kots.io/content/kotsadm/monitoring/prometheus.md

 ### Alerting

 Alerting with Prometheus is separated into two parts.
 Alerting rules in Prometheus servers send alerts to an Alertmanager.
-The Alertmanager then manages those alerts, including silencing, inhibition, aggregation and sending out notifications via methods such as email, on-call notification systems, and chat platforms.
+The Alertmanager then manages those alerts, including silencing, inhibition, aggregation, and sending out notifications via methods such as email, on-call notification systems, and chat platforms.

 For more information on how to configure Alertmanager, see [the configuration documentation](https://prometheus.io/docs/alerting/configuration/).